MohGanji/FinToFaBot/README.md

 ### A [telegram](https://telegram.org/) robot to transliterate finglish to farsi

-Based on [TransliterateBot](https://github.com/Separius/TransliterateBot) and [PersianLiteration](https://github.com/masihyeganeh/PersianLiteration) APIand [telebot](https://github.com/eternnoir/pyTelegramBotAPI) API for telegram bot with python
+Based on [TransliterateBot](https://github.com/Separius/TransliterateBot) and [PersianLiteration](https://github.com/masihyeganeh/PersianLiteration) API and [telebot](https://github.com/eternnoir/pyTelegramBotAPI) API for telegram bot with python

 ## TO DO